International Students

 Employer Education Assistance Benefit: A benefit some employers offer that may cover some or all of student education expenses.
 Details will vary depending on employer-some may have stipulations to remain eligible for the benefit.

-FASFA: Stands for Free Application for Federal Student Aid.
-A document prospective students complete to determine eligibility for federal loans and grants.
+FAFSA: The Free Application for Federal Student Aid (FAFSA) is a document that prospective students complete to determine eligibility for federal loans and grants.

 Federal Grants vs. State Grants: Grants are need-based forms of financial aid that do not need to be repaid.
-Federal grants are awarded through the FASFA.
-State grants are awarded through the student’s home state and usually have different eligibility requirements than that of the FASFA.
+Federal grants are awarded through the FAFSA.
+State grants are awarded through the student's home state and usually have different eligibility requirements than that of the FAFSA.

-Income-Driven Repayment Plan: A loan repayment plan where monthly payments are based on the bower’s income and number of dependents.
+Income-Driven Repayment Plan: A loan repayment plan where monthly payments are based on the borrower's income and number of dependents.

 Net Price: Calculated by taking the "sticker price" for tuition, room and board and other fees, and subtracting any scholarships and grants the student is receiving.